It’s legendary: A CIO promotes his best developer into a management role, losing an excellent programmer and gaining a bad manager.

-Everyone knows a critical element of an effective organization is that everyone knows what they’re accountable for.
+Everyone knows a critical element of an effective organisation is that everyone knows what they’re accountable for.
 If it’s important, someone’s name is on it.

 Of course, this means that if something important goes wrong, the person whose name is on it failed.

-You certainly don’t want an organization of failures.
+You certainly don’t want an organisation of failures.
 You need people who succeed.
-If someone in your organization fails, take them behind the metaphorical woodshed and do what needs to be done.
+If someone in your organisation fails, take them behind the metaphorical woodshed and do what needs to be done.

-In the long run you’ll be doing them a favor, teaching them the consequences of failing.
+In the long run you’ll be doing them a favour, teaching them the consequences of failing.